 These 9 Year-Round Campgrounds in PA Let You See All Sides of the Quaker State

-We’ve tracked down a number of year-round campgrounds in PA, both private and public, that offer campers the chance to cozy up around the campfire all year long.
+We’ve tracked down some of the best campging in PA, both private and public, that offer campers the chance to cozy up around the campfire all year long.

 Just twenty minutes from Ricketts Glen State Park and Red Rock Mountain, Whispering Pines Camping Estates is a cozy, family-friendly campground with a community feel.
 Nestled in a part of Pennsylvania that is still rich in old-growth forests, over twenty waterfalls, and even a rare eastern fire tower, this is an important, untouched habitat for birds and a variety of animals and is part of the official Audubon Susquehanna River Birding and Wildlife Trail.